 Step 8.
 Create a cover while your editor is hard at work.
 And pay for it, unless you have some awesome graphic design skills yourself.
 No need to skimp here.
 We will discuss more on this below.

 Step 9.
 Choose where you will be self-publishing.
 For me, this was Kindle Direct Publishing.
 You need to format your book according to their standards, and there are tutorials out there for this.

 Self-publishing The Physician Philosopher's Guide to Personal Finance cost me just shy of $1,000.
 If I had gone a more formal route, it might have cost substantially more.

-If you have professional editing experience or graphic design experience, you can save some money, but I wouldn’t attempt this without serious thought.
-Both of these services require payment for it to be worth your time.
+If you have professional editing experience or graphic design experience, you can save some money, but I wouldn't attempt this without serious thought.
+Both of these services require payment for them to be worth your time.
 No one wants to read your unprofessional book with an unattractive cover.

 Let's break it down into three sections: the free stuff, the editing, and the cover.

 Friends and subscribers are valuable.
 In order to get a sneak peek at your work, they will often review and edit your book.
 That's exactly what I did.

 One of my best friends took the first crack at a very rough first draft of the book.
 He is interested in and well-read in personal finance.
 He is also married to one of the best physicians that I know.
 These two characteristics made him a perfect fit.